ramsesproject/wan-dts-log/README.md

 | start_time      | second | start time of transfer                      |
 | trans_type      | N/A    | transfer command: RETR, STOR, LIST, etc     |

-Since the dataset is big, we are working to make it available online via other sharing service, e.g., Globus data sharing.
-All logs in 2017 are expected to be online before mid-Feb, 2018.
+All logs in 2017 are expected to be online around mid-February, 2018.
 Contact me if you cannot wait.
+Since the dataset is big, we are working to make it available online via other sharing service, e.g., [Data Sharing With Globus](https://www.globus.org/data-sharing).